jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ##3.
 References

-- A very good tutorial on youtube with the same materials is https://www.youtube.com/watch?v=FdZecVxzJbk
+- Tutorial on youtube with a very detailed information: https://www.youtube.com/watch?v=FdZecVxzJbk
-- Also this link could be a very good lecture for this topic: https://davidzych.com/difference-between-git-reset-soft-mixed-and-hard/
+- Lecture related to this topic: https://davidzych.com/difference-between-git-reset-soft-mixed-and-hard/